CCommercePayment/PhpConnector/docs/Api/PaymentSessionApi.md

 ## v1PaymentSessionsPost

-> \CpaymentConnector\Model\PaymentSessionResponse v1PaymentSessionsPost($auth_token, $payment_session_request)
+> \pachirapay\Model\PaymentSessionResponse v1PaymentSessionsPost($auth_token, $payment_session_request)

 Creates a payment session.

-Initializes a hosted form payment session with all the necessary data (order informations, customer informations, payment method...).
+Initializes a hosted form payment session with all the necessary data (order information, customer information, payment method...).
 This API route can be used for classic hosted form.
-In that case, this operation is a alternative to the \"client redirection POST\" method (with HMAC).
+In that case, this operation is an alternative to the \"client redirection POST\" method (with HMAC).
 It's also the standard way for initializing a payment session for \"iframe integration\".
-You will get an URL pointing to a paymentform, so the customer will be able to complete the payment form with his card details.
-You will also get a PaymentSessionId.
-It will be useful for calling the GetPaymentResult API when the payment will complete.
+You will get an URL pointing to a paymentform, so that the customer is able to complete the payment form with his card details.
+You will also get a PaymentSessionId, useful for calling the GetPaymentResult API when the payment is completed.

 ### Example